ODA Spending

 What is the current government's outlook on agricultural ODA?

-On January 28 and 29, 2024, Italy hosted the Africa-Italy Summit, to launch the pilot programs of Italy's flagship foreign policy initiative, also known as the Mattei Plan for Africa.
+On January 28-29, 2024, Italy hosted the Africa-Italy Summit, to launch the pilot programs of Italy's flagship foreign policy initiative, also known as the Mattei Plan for Africa.
 The Mattei Plan identifies agriculture as a priority area of intervention.
 Interventions will be aimed at decreasing malnutrition rates, fostering the development of agri-food supply chains, and supporting the development of non-fossil biofuels.
 The development of family farming, the preservation of forestry, and combating and adapting to climate change through integrated agriculture are considered fundamental.

-‘Agriculture and food security’ was re-confirmed as a priority in the latest Programming Guidelines for Italian Development Cooperation for 2021-2023.
+Agriculture and food security were reaffirmed as priorities in the Programming Guidelines for Italian Development Cooperation for 2021-2023.
 Italy emphasizes its ambition to support food security as well as rural and agricultural development in LICs, and seeks to support smallholder farmers and the transition to sustainable agricultural practices, while also promoting the inclusion of women.

 Key bodies